teufelc/OTP-Enc-Dec/README.md

 otp_dec_d decrypts the file and sends the plaintext file to otp_dec. otp_dec recieves the plaintext and prints to stdout.

-utility.c and utility.h are used for utility functions.
+utility.c and utility.h contain utility functions.

 INSTRUCTIONS: